Eilen Jewell: Boston: 2003–2012

-In 2010, Jewell released the album Butcher Holler, an album of Loretta Lynn covers and in 2011, her fourth album of original music, Queen of the Minor Key.
+In 2010, Jewell released Butcher Holler, a collection featuring the band covering songs Loretta Lynn wrote and sang in the first dozen years of her career.
+Referring to her adopted nickname, in 2011 she issued her fourth album of original music, Queen of the Minor Key.

-Jewell and her band toured the U.S., Canada, Europe, the UK and Australia beginning in 2005 including performances at South by Southwest and NPR's World Cafe.
+Jewell and her band have toured the U.S., Canada, Europe, the UK and Australia, including performances at South by Southwest and NPR's World Cafe.
+The album Live at The Narrows, recorded in Fall River, was released in 2014.